- Choose from several options for replacing teeth

 For lost teeth, we often recommend dental implants.
 A lost tooth can mean eventual bone loss that can start a domino effect of missing teeth.
 An implant is made of titanium and placed directly into your jaw, mimicking the function of a natural tooth root and preserving your bone structure.

-Dr. Tripp both places and restores implants with dental crowns and bridges.
+Dr. Tripp both places and restores implants with dental crowns and bridges, full arch restorations, and All-on-4®.
 He is trained in the latest techniques through his Nobel Biocare certification, International Dental Implant Association certification, and other implant training, including a live implant course in the Dominican Republic.
 You can expect a smooth, precise procedure with our state-of-the-art technology like digitally guided surgery and 3-D cone beam imaging.

 If implants aren’t for you, you have other options for replacing teeth: